Donaim/miseq-workflow-pres/slides.md

 - Look for deletions beyond a certain length.

 <!--
-CFEIntact then checks whether that ORF could actually produce a functional protein.
+CFEIntact then checks whether that ORF can actually produce a functional protein.
 Premature stop codons truncate proteins early.
 Frameshifts throw off the reading frame so everything downstream becomes gibberish.
 Large deletions remove essential protein domains.

 Such defects can make the provirus unable to replicate.
 A single premature stop in gag or pol is enough to render the entire provirus defective.
 CFEIntact catalogs all these problems and uses them to classify whether the provirus is intact or broken.
 -->

 ---

-## CFEIntact [3]
+## CFEIntact (3)

 Other challenges beyond ORF analysis:
 - Detect hypermutation.